anthony-finn/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network

-## input.csv
+## Input Files
-Comma-separated values which define the input for the neural network.
+* ```input.csv``` Comma-separated values which define the input for the neural network.

-## network_topology.csv
-Comma-separated values which define the structure of the neural network.
+* ```network_topology.csv``` Comma-separated values which define the structure of the neural network.
 The leftmost value is the input layer, and the rightmost value is the output layer.

 ## Build
 A shell script is provided to build the required .cpp files.